The Fame Monster: Tour

 Gaga performing lead single "Bad Romance" at The Monster Ball Tour.
 The concert series became the highest-grossing tour by a debut headlining artist.

-Gaga had initially planned to accompany rapper Kanye West on concert tour Fame Kills: Starring Kanye West and Lady Gaga.
+Gaga had initially planned to accompany rapper Kanye West on the concert tour Fame Kills: Starring Kanye West and Lady Gaga.
 After his controversy at the 2009 MTV Video Music Awards with Taylor Swift, West announced that he was taking a break from music.
 All the Fame Kills tour dates were immediately cancelled and Gaga confirmed that she was going on tour alone to promote The Fame Monster.
-Described by Gaga as "the first-ever pop electro opera", The Monster Ball Tour started from November 2009 and finished in May 2011.
-Gaga and her production team initially developed a stage that looked like a frame with the show fitted within it.
+Described by Gaga as "the first-ever pop electro opera", The Monster Ball Tour ran from November 2009 to May 2011.
+Gaga and her production team initially developed a stage that looked like a frame, with the show fitted within it.
 The singer felt that the design would allow her creative control.
-Since the album dealt with the paranoias faced by Gaga over the year, the main theme of the show became evolution, with Gaga portraying growth as the show progressed.
+Since the album dealt with the paranoias faced by Gaga over the previous year, the main theme of the show became evolution, with Gaga portraying growth as the show progressed.
 The set list consisted of songs from both The Fame and The Fame Monster.

 For the 2010 shows, Gaga felt that a revamp was needed as the original tour was constructed in a very short span of time.
 The new theme narrated a story where Gaga and her friends, traveling through New York, get lost while going to the Monster Ball.
-The show was divided into five segments with the last one being the encore.
+The show was divided into five segments with an encore as the final segment.
 Each segment featured Gaga in a new dress and was followed by a video interlude to the next one.
 The tour grossed an estimated US$227.4 million from 200 reported shows attended by an audience of 2.5 million, making it the highest-grossing tour by a debut headlining artist.
 A tour special was filmed by HBO during Gaga's February 2011 shows at Madison Square Garden in New York City.